cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   caption: [Mutual information between features and target $phi_K$ in isotropic case.]
 )<fig:MI_isotropic>

 We can see that, in principle, $eta$ and $beta$ hold no relation with the target with a value of near 0 in the mutual information.
 That was expected because data of $eta$ and $beta$ was generated independently from the data of $phi_K$.
-Nevertheless that doesn't mean that $eta$ and $beta$ are not correlated to $phi_K$.
-On the other hand we can see that $xi_0$ shows the highest mutual information score with the target $phi_K$, suggesting it has the most influence on the output variable.
+Nevertheless that doesn't mean that $eta$ and $beta$ should be discarded as a features, because $xi_n$ depend on $eta$ and $beta$, and they are necessary info for the prediction of $phi_K$.
+On the other hand, we can see that $xi_0$ shows the highest mutual information score with the target $phi_K$, suggesting it has the most influence on the output variable.
 This is also expected, since the first frequency is the one that the highest influence either in $K$ or $G$.
 We can see that other values of $xi_n$ also have some influence in the target, which means that it is convenient to take into account all of them when training the model.

 === Exploratory data analysis for the cubic case

 A total of 858387 data entries were generated with variables distributed as described in @sec:data_gen_cubic.
-As well as we did in the isotropic case in @sec:isotropic_exploration, we will check if there is any redundancy between the compositions $chi_n$ computing the correlation matrix of the features, which is shown below:
+As we did in the isotropic case in @sec:isotropic_exploration, we will check if there is any redundancy between the compositions $chi_n$ by computing the correlation matrix of the features, which is shown below:

 #figure(
   image("../images/corr_matrix_cubic.png", width: 70%),
   caption: [Correlation matrix of the features in the cubic model.]
 )<fig:correlation_matrix_cubic>

-As seen in @fig:correlation_matrix_cubic, in the cubic case the features have a moderate to low correlation, being the correlation of 0.57 between $beta$ and $chi_0$ the case with highest absolute correlation.
+As seen in @fig:correlation_matrix_cubic, in the cubic case the features have a moderate to low correlation, being the correlation of 0.57 between $beta$ and $chi_0$ the case with highest absolute correlation value.
 As well as the highest absolute correlation in isotropic case, here $beta$ and $chi_0$ may share some information, but they are still sufficiently independent to be considered complementary rather than redundant.
 This means it is convenient to include both variables in the model.
 Given that the absolute correlation between the other pairs is even lower, it is convenient to include all the features listed in @fig:correlation_matrix_cubic inside the model studied in @sec:cubic_results.
 We can see in general that all the features shown in @fig:correlation_matrix_cubic have low collinearity, which implies a high degree of independence.

 As done in @sec:isotropic_exploration, we will identify which features contribute meaningfully to the targets in the cubic case.
 To to that, the mutual information between all the features and the targets $phi_Kappa$ and $phi_a$ was performed. @fig:MI_cubic shows the results of such computation: